ArmanKhanTech/Celestia/README.md

 ## About the Project

-Celestia is a next-gen real-time chat application for modern users.
+Celestia is a modern real-time chat application built with microservices architecture.
+It supports 1:1 and group messaging, user profiles, real-time communication via WebSockets and Redis Pub/Sub, and a PostgreSQL-backed storage system.
+Firebase is used for profile media, and Nginx handles routing and gateway management.
+Currently under active development.

 ### Built with